TVXQ: 2011: Return as a duo, Keep Your Head Down and Tone

 Yunho and Changmin released TVXQ's comeback Korean album Keep Your Head Down on January 5, 2011.
 The album debuted at number one on the Gaon Albums Chart, and maintained its position for a second week.
 With 230,922 copies sold by mid-2011, Keep Your Head Down won the Album of the Year for the first quarter of 2011 at the Gaon Chart K-Pop Awards.
 The album's title single, "Keep Your Head Down" also stayed strong on the charts, winning seven number-one trophies on music shows The Music Trend, Music Bank, and M!
 Countdown.
 The Japanese version "Keep Your Head Down", which was released as a physical single in Japan on January 26, 2011, was a chart-topper and became TVXQ's second best-selling single in Japan, earning a platinum certification by the RIAJ.
 In March 2011, Keep Your Head Down was reissued with a new single, "Before U Go", and the repackaged album Before U Go peaked at number nine on the Gaon, pushing the album to be the third best-selling record of 2011 in South Korea.

 While promoting Keep Your Head Down, Yunho and Changmin spoke up for the first time about their 2010 hiatus and breakup with JYJ.
 According to Yunho, JYJ had "exceedingly deep conflicts" with their agency and the members had irreconcilable differences about their career.
 Changmin added that the team had worked so hard to the point where they felt like they could finally "harvest the fruits of [their] labor", yet instead of being happy they had to perform their final stage with heavy hearts.
-JYJ responded by saying that they did not regret their decision in leaving S.M.
-Entertainment.
-The lyrics of "Keep Your Head Down" also came under media scrutiny, with claims that they were directed at JYJ; however, TVXQ clarified that "Keep Your Head Down" was not a diss track, and that similar claims would still happen even if they were to release a different song with different lyrics.
+JYJ responded by saying that they did not regret their decision in leaving SM Entertainment.
+The lyrics of "Keep Your Head Down" also came under media scrutiny, with claims that they were directed at JYJ.
+TVXQ responded by saying that similar claims would still happen even if they were to release a different song with different lyrics.
 Yunho said, "The song is about a man's mind towards a woman who had left him.
 We can sometimes find out that a certain song seems to talk about my own story.
 In this way it totally depends on the interpretation using our own thoughts."